Next Trip – July 2nd through July 8th

 Those younger than a high school graduate must be accompanied by a parent or other adult.
-You will be under their supervision at all times.
+You will always be under their supervision.
 Children of all ages are welcome with their parents.

 Leaders are set by True North Helping Hands.
-In order to join us you must understand that the leaders on this trip will set the rules and plan the work.
+To join us you must understand that the leaders on this trip will set the rules and plan the work.
 You must agree to submit to their leadership.

 3. What are the dates of this summer’s trip?